-Knowing how to protect your RV from hurricane, high winds and severe storms will not only save you from highly potential serious damage or even total loss to your motorhome or camper but also, a lot of money and stress.
-But, if you’re unfamiliar or new to RVing, it can be overwhelming.
-Where do you even start to prepare your RV for the hurricane’s arrival?
+Knowing how to protect your RV from hurricanes, storms and high winds will help save you from serious damage or even total loss to your motorhome or camper.These hurricane preparation tips will also help save you money and alleviate stress from impending storms.
+But, where do you even start to hurricane proof an RV to begin with?

 In a previous article we wrote, Severe Weather Tips for RVers and Campers, we focused mostly on personal safety and evacuation procedures for you and your family.
-Since we’re in the middle of hurricane season and violent storms that can pop up at moment’s notice, we thought it would be beneficial to share our tips on how to protect your RV from hurricane, flooding and high wind damage.

 So, batten down the hatches and let’s get to work while you have time before the storm arrives.